kdbvier/kdbvier/README.md

-## Hello there, I'm a Senior Blockchain Developer.
+## Hello there, I'm a Senior Full Stack Developer.

 I'm a senior full stack blockchain developer, researcher and educator.
 I love public goods and regenerative cryptoeconomics.